troysalt/troysalt.github.io/uas.md

-*Phragmites australis* near the Great Salt Lake, UT will be classified with machine learning techniques by utilizing fine-resolution multispectral imagery, in order to assist the Utah Department of Natural Resources in elminating the invasive species from the state.
+*Phragmites australis* near the Great Salt Lake, UT will be classified with machine learning techniques by utilizing fine-resolution multispectral imagery, in order to assist the Utah Department of Natural Resources in removing the invasive species from the state.

 **Motivation**